vaishakp/ce-stm-tgr/measurement_objectives.md

 1. **Modified dispersion relation parameters** ($\alpha, \mathcal{A}$)

 ### 5.3 Quantify deviations from LCDM model
+1. Constrain the parameters of the effective theory of dark energy (doi.org/10.1103/PhysRevD.111.084086)
 ### 5.4 Lensing, Darm matter, alternate theories....

 ---